tohwsw/aws-eks-workshop-fargate/Lab1-Getting-Started-with-EKS/README.md

 You should see a kubernetes svc as an output.

 ```
-kubectl get nodes
+kubectl get pods --ns kube-system

 ```

-You should be able to see 2 EC2 worker nodes as output
+You should be able to see the coredns pods running on fargate.

 You have now completed setting up the eks cluster!